JustinMountain/ruby_programming/mastermind/README.md

 TODO
-- Gameplayloop for computer as maker, player as breaker
-- Gameplayloop for player as maker, computer as breaker
+- Gameplay loop for player as maker, computer as breaker
+- Setup game rules and explanation\
+- Make output more readable
 - Setup a simple option for standard rules (4 digits, 6 numbers, 12 guesses) and a more complex version

+2021-06-16
+- Player as maker, computer as breaker gameplay loop has been finished!

 2021-06-14
 - Code checker has been established